bookwyrm-social/documentation/content/using_bookwyrm/privacy-controls.md

 ### Private

-- Your status can only be seen by you, and anyone **mentioned** in it.
+- Your status can only be seen by you, anyone **mentioned** in it, and anyone previously involved in the conversation.
 - This is the privacy level used in Direct Messages.

 ---